 FAULT DESCRIPTION DIAGNOSTIC INFORMATION FAULT CATE- GORY 222 Selected velocity data not available: Indicates that data from the selected velocity reference has become unavailable.
 This fault will be flagged up if velocity data transmitted on the data bus is missing or invalid for a period of 5 minutes.
-1. 2.
-Check if input from selected veloc- ity reference is present.
-Selected velocity reference not valid.
-0, 1, 3, 4 223 System undamped (excessive time): Indicates that the system has been in an undamped mode continuously for more than 84 minutes.
-1. 2.
-3. Check validity of selected velocity reference input.
-Check system inertial velocities for validity against another veloc- ity reference, such as speed log, GPS, or the other INS.
-See Paragraph 2.3.5 .
-0, 1, 4 FERR 2 13 - Front Panel, Remote Panel, and Dat (Faults 2 ocessor) 224 Spare.
+System undamped (excessive time): Indicates that the system has been in an undamped mode continuously for more than 84 minutes.
+Check if input from selected velocity reference is present.
+Selected velocity reference no valid.
+Check validity of selected velocity reference input.
+Check system inertial velocities for validity against another velocity reference. such as speed log 0, 1, 3, 4 FERR 13 - Front Panel, Remote Panel, and Dat GPS, or the other INS.
+3. See Paragraph 2.3.5 . abase Manager Functions (Navigation F rocessor) (Faults 2 24 to 239). , 224 Spare.
 9 225 Spare.
 9 226 Front panel output FIFO half full: Indicates a fault in transmission of data to the front panel display.
-1. 2.
 Run BIT Test 209.
 Suspect the Dual Panel Interface CCA (1A1A16).
 1, 4, 6, 7 227 Remote panel output FIFO half full: Indicates a failure to communicate with the RCDU or Factory Interface Monitor (FIM) facility.
-1. 2.
 Run BIT Tests 210 and 211.
-Suspect the Dual Panel Inter- face CCA (1A1A16).
+Suspect the Dual Panel Interface CCA (1A1A16).
 Interchange with Dual Panel Interface CCA (1A1A14) to confirm failure by fault transfer.
 1, 4, 6, 7, 9 228 Front panel Universal Asynchronous Receiver/Transmitter (UART) error (framing error or overrun): Indicates a fault in transmission of data to the front panel display or input of data via the front panel keypad.
-1. 2.
-3. Run BIT Test 209.
+Run BIT Test 209.
 Suspect the Dual Panel Interface CCA (1A1A16).
 Suspect the Nav Processor CCA (1A1A13).
 1, 4, 6, 7 229 Remote panel UART error (framing error or overrun): Indicates a failure to communicate with the RCDU or FIM facility.
-1. 2.
 Run BIT Tests 210 and 211.
 Suspect the Dual Panel Interface CCA (1A1A16).
-1, 4, 6, 7 220 Spare.
-9 230 oparo
+1, 4, 6, 7 230 Spare.
+9 231 Spare.
+9